Classical and quantum theory of magnonic and magnetoelastic nonlinear dynamics in continuum geometries: Quantization of the theory

 \section{Quantization of the theory}

-In this section we quantize our magnetoelastic equations of motion Eqs.~(\ref{eq:EOM_sk}-\ref{eq:EOM_ak}) via canonical quantization.
-This method consists on promoting magnon and phonon amplitudes to ladder operators (see e.g.~\cite{mills_quantum2006,gonzalez-ballestero_quantum_2020,gonzalez-ballestero_theory_2020} and references therein) as
+In this section we quantize the magnetoelastic equations of motion Eqs.~\eqref{eq:EOM_sk} and \eqref{eq:EOM_ak} via canonical quantization.
+This method consists on promoting magnon and phonon amplitudes to ladder operators (see e.g., Refs.~\cite{mills_quantum2006,gonzalez-ballestero_quantum_2020,gonzalez-ballestero_theory_2020} and references therein) as

 and imposing canonical bosonic commutation relations,

 and

 The factors $\mathcal{M}_0$ and $\mathcal{U}_{0,\sigma,\mathbf{k}}$ are the zero-point magnetization and displacement respectively, and are given by